NickGrunert/master-thesis/modules/02_algorithm.typ

     Additionally, the prevailing algorithm does not incorporate failsafes against the occurrence of two adjacent surfaces having the same mean derivative, yet being at different height levels, signifying that they are, in fact, not connected.

     ==== Results
+    @fig:surface_separation illustrates the three-step process of surface generation: the initial surface growth phase, the separation phase, and the re-linking step.
-    @fig:surface_separation shows how the surfaces are created and how the separation and linking steps influence the outcome.
+    The provided example shows how the separation and linking steps influence the outcome.
     Initially, three larger surfaces were merged despite the presence of a clearly defined edge between them; however, this edge was only partially identified but not fully connected.
-    Consequently, the algorithm divided them into three smaller surfaces.
+    The algorithm was able to accurately divide the surfaces into three smaller surfaces.
-    Subsequently, reconnecting the surfaces was attempted; however, the mean derivative of the surfaces was found to be too different, rightfully not resulting in reconnection.
+    Subsequently, an attempt was made to reconnect the surfaces; however, the mean derivative of the surfaces was found to be too different, rightly resulting in not reconnecting them.
-    Nonetheless, the algorithm successfully reconnected numerous small surfaces that had been divided due to their inherent thinness.
+    Notwithstanding, the algorithm effectively reconnected numerous small surfaces that had been divided due to their inherent thinness.

     #subpar.grid(
       columns: 4,